 We refer to this modified scheme as EnKF-SMCS with weight refinement (EnKF-SMCS-WR), the complete procedure of which is described in Algorithm 2.
-Finally note that in both EnKF-SMCS algorithms, a resampling step is needed.
+Note here that in both EnKF-SMCS algorithms, a resampling step is needed.
+Finally we can see that, in EnKF-SMCS-WR, the number of forward model evaluations can potentially be significantly reduced, and the actual number of evaluations depends on how frequently the weight refinement is triggered.